Australia expects "technical" issues blighting trade with China to be resolved

 Ties with China, Australia’s biggest trading partner, became frayed after Canberra called for an international inquiry into the source of the novel coronavirus, which erupted in the central Chinese city of Wuhan late last year.

-“We’ve some real concerns about the growing pandemic issues that affect a range of Australian exports to China,” Langman said at the Caixin Summit in Beijing by video.
+“We’ve some real concerns about the growing pattern of issues that affect a range of Australian exports to China,” Langman told the Caixin Summit in Beijing by video.

 “China has told us and said publicly that the current issues are technical matters.
 If that’s the case, we expect that they will be resolved as quickly as possible so that any disrupted trade can be resumed.”